samjulien/blog/_includes/asides/node.markdown

 ### Registering the API at Auth0

 After creating our application, we can focus on securing it.
 Let's start by registering an API on Auth0 to represent our app.
-To do this, let's head to [the API section of our management dashboard](https://manage.auth0.com/#/apis) (we can create a [free account](https://auth0.com/signup)) if needed) and click on "Create API".
+To do this, let's head to [the API section of our management dashboard](https://manage.auth0.com/#/apis) (we can create a <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">free account</a>) if needed) and click on "Create API".
 On the dialog that appears, we can name our API as "Contacts API" (the name isn't really important) and identify it as `https://contacts.mycompany.com/` (we will use this value later).

-After creating it, we have to go to the "Scopes" tab of the API and define the desired scopes.
+After creating the API, we can go to the _Scopes_ section of the API and define the desired scopes.
 For this sample, we will define two scopes: `read:contacts` and `add:contacts`.
 They will represent two different operations (read and add) over the same entity (contacts).

 ![Defining OAuth scopes in the new Auth0 API](https://cdn.auth0.com/blog/spring-boot-aside/defining-oauth-scopes.png)